m-kaminski/pitch_processor/README.md

 I have generated sample file with 100,000,000 (that is 100 Million) lines of PITCH data, to run certain benchmarks on AMD Ryzen 9 5900X 12-core processor.

-As a second set of test, I have piped 10 of this file to simulate 10 x more (1,000,000,000 - 1 Billionlines) input data
+As a second set of test data, I have piped 10 of this file to simulate 10 x more (1,000,000,000 - 1 Billion lines) input data.

 Following command with various options was used to evaluate execution time:
 ```